ChicagoCityscape/api/tod.md

 ### Additional datasets
 These optional query parameters will cause the API to grab additional data (this will increase the time response time).
 The additional options comprise:
-- `get_permits=true` will find building permits with a matching address in the City of Chicago
+- `get_permits=true` will look for building permits with a matching address in the City of Chicago; only works if an `address` is provided, but the API does not verify if that address is in Chicago before checking
-- `get_violations=true` will find building violations with a matching address in the City of Chicago
+- `get_violations=true` will look for building permits with a matching address in the City of Chicago; only works if an `address` is provided, but the API does not verify if that address is in Chicago before checking
 - `get_incentives=true` will run Incentives Checker

 ## Notes